Business Automation

 Close-up of code on a monitor in a server room

 The automation gets built and deployed on servers we manage.
-Often a small interface is included so you can see what ran, what failed, and what is coming next, without needing a developer to read logs.
+A small interface usually comes with it so you can see what ran, what failed, and what is coming next, without anyone needing to read logs.

 3